 Any decision on changes to the allocations in these bands, whether by reduction or by sharing, can only be taken after a full examination of current and future use.
 Present indications are that these radars will continue for the long term, and their numbers may increase as airport congestion becomes an even greater problem than it is now.
 Most use of 10 cm radars is at airports, and these are installed following a national decision to provide an independent surveillance support to the air traffic services at the airport.
 Increase in airport movements and congestion on runways at many major airports, necessitates the provision of more effective monitoring of the airspace.
 Primary radar has the benefit that it does not require the carriage of equipment in the aircraft and it ensures comprehensive monitoring of all aircraft in the airspace.

 Intensive studies are continuing in Europe to establish the possibility of an allocation to non-aeronautical users in this band.
 These studies include co-frequency and off-frequency sharing, and the efficient use of the band by radars.
 All sharing with mobile users is viewed with extreme concern due to the difficulty of tracing sources of interference, as well as the roaming and largely uncontrolled character of mobile use.
 Transfer to the bands above 2 900 MHz, also used for radar for mainly national defence purposes, is also an option proposed by the broadband mobile community.
-Transfer to these bands will lead to economic penalties which many aviation authorities cannot accept and will make planning in the new bands very difficult taking into account their present use.
+Transfer to these bands will lead to economic penalties which many aviation authorities cannot accept and will make planning in the new bands very difficult taking into account their present use.[perhaps update with the results of WRC-15 studies … but that only addresses broadband.]

 The firm ICAO policy is to insist on a full and comprehensive study programme, including not only the technical parameters for a compatible and safe operation of radar, but also the operational and financial implications of sharing frequencies with a use — such as that by mobile users — which is not amenable to effective control.